This game is expected to be rated PEGI 7

 As you play you make important decisions about the jobs you take, the friends you make, or the cards you collect.
 Death comes quickly, but each play offers new situations and strategies to explore.

-You play as an adventurer out for profit and revenge or an aging spy working his own agenda.
+You play as an adventurer out for profit and revenge or an ageing spy working his own agenda.
 These two characters will be joined by other heroes as the game is updated in coming months and years.

 How you treat other characters you meet in the game matters deeply.
 Killing foes results in the wrath of their friends, but sparing them leaves a dangerous piece on the board.
 This creates not only a battle game but a complex web of allegiances and relationships that are different each time you play.